Howes Street Business Center, First Floor

 All checks returned for insufficient funds or invalid account information, either paper or electronic, will incur a penalty as provided by state law.

-CSU will attempt to contact the originator of the check by mail and by telephone.
+CSU will attempt to contact the originator of the check by mail and/or by telephone.
 In the case of students, a notice will be mailed to the primary address on file for the student.
-If no response is received, a follow-up mailing will be sent to the student’s permanent mailing address of record.
 (All students are required to maintain an accurate address and telephone number with CSU at all times.)
 These reparative payments are considered due in full immediately.
-The payment must be equal to the full amount of the original payment plus penalty and fee if applicable.
-If CSU receives two returned checks on a student account, all payments from that time forward will require guaranteed funds.
+The payment must be equal to the full amount of the original payment plus penalty and fee.
 Failure to follow through will result in further collection actions.
+If CSU receives a returned check, all payments from that time forward will require guaranteed funds.
 Please note: If the presentation of the original payment permits a student to register for an academic term and if full payment of the returned check plus penalty and fee is not made by the specified deadline, CSU reserves the right to cancel a student’s class enrollment.

 It is the student’s responsibility to maintain correct addresses (mailing and email) with CSU.
 To create or update an existing address, go to RAMweb.
 In order to communicate quickly and effectively with students, CSU now requires that each enrolled student provide an e-mail address.
 CSU has designated email as an official form of communication to students.
 Information about @rams e-mail accounts, including how to forward to another e-mail account, may be found on the eID website.